ethical-se/ese-practices/ESE-BackgroundInformation.md

 * Ethical Requirements Definition Process
 * Ethical Risk-Based Design Process

-There also is parallel Transparency Management Process.
+A parallel Transparency Management Process also exists.
 The artifacts produced along the way are shown in the following figure (own presentment):

 ![From Value to Requirements to Design](/images/ESE-ConceptsAndTraceRelations.png)